lelanthran/libxcgi/README.md

 # libxcgi - C library to support Common Gateway Interface programs

+## Note: this library is not yet usable, still in development.

 ## Dependencies
 1. Download the Data Structures library **libds** [from github](https://github.com/lelanthran/libds).